|

 42 miles from Manchester.
 By Car: travelling north M1 Motorway

-28, M6 Junction 16.
-By Rail the Intercity service offers
+M6 Junction 16.
+By Rail the Intercity service offers inclusive

-inclusive travel-entry tickets from London Euston and many
+travel-entry tickets from London Euston and many other parts

-other parts of the country, with bus transfers from Stoke-on-Trent
+of the country, with bus transfers from Stoke-on-Trent station

 ENTRY

-may have changed since publication.
-Prices include admission
+check - prices may have changed since publication.
+Prices

-and entry to all rides and attractions.
-Special group rates
+include admission and entry to all rides and attractions.

-available for parties of 12 or more by coach or minibus.
+Special group rates available for parties of 12 or more by

 OPENING

-In 2009, the park opens from 9.30am with rides and attractions
+The park opens from 9.00am with rides and attractions opening

-opening at 10.00am.
-Rides and attractions open 7 days a week
+at 10.00am.
+Rides and attractions open 7 days a week from

 FACILITIES